dostuffthatmatters/I14Worlds2021Frontend/OpenTickets.md

 ratio of the screen to a certain degree the three control buttons overlap with the image card

-* Redirect routes like "/gallery/1/ed" or "/gallery/ed" to 404
+* Redirect routes like "/gallery/1/ed" or "/gallery/ed" to dedicated
-(Right now I can either remount the component every time a user switches from "/gallery" to "/gallery/1" and do that rerouting by including "exact" inside a Route-Component OR I can do it like this by not remounting components unneccessarily but the "exact" option doesn't work because of regex)
+404 page